ajtribick/celestia-gaia-stardb/README.md

 Please ensure you have read through the Prerequisites section and all the steps below **before** you begin.

 1. Clone or download this repository
 2. Open a command window in the repository directory
-3. Set up a Python 3 virtual environment

-    `python3 -m venv myenv`

-4. Switch to the virtual environment and install the requirements

-    `source myenv/bin/activate`

-5. Install the requirements:

-    `python -m pip install -r requirements.txt`
+3. Restore the dependencies

+   `pipenv install --dev`

-6. Build the Rust code
+4. Build the Rust code

    `maturin develop --release`

-7. Run the download script. **This step may take several hours!**
+5. Run the download script. **This step may take several hours!**

    `python download_data`

-8. Run the build script.
+6. Run the build script.

    `python make_stardb`

-9. The stars.dat, hdxindex.dat and saoxindex.dat files will be written into
+7. The stars.dat, hdxindex.dat and saoxindex.dat files will be written into
    the output folder

-10. Copy the files into the `data` folder of the celestia.Sci/Celestia distribution.
+8. Copy the files into the `data` folder of the celestia.Sci/Celestia distribution.

 ## References